 In a slip, trip or fall compensation claim, the liability is on the owner of the property where the accident occurred.
 Property owners have a responsibility to make sure that their premises are safe.
 If it can be proven that they failed to meet these responsibilities, they could be made to pay compensation.

-You could be entitled to claim compensation if you have suffered an injury, even if it is a minor one that heals within a few weeks or month.
+You could be entitled to claim fall at work compensation if you have suffered an injury, even if it is a minor one that heals within a few weeks or month.
 You should visit a doctor or speak to one of our advisors if you have been hurt in a slip, trip or fall accident.

 What injuries can occur from slips, trips and falls?